-Advances in microwave and millimeter wave technology are driving the continued development of advanced diagnostic technologies, including radio astronomy, biomedical research instruments, high resolution radar, and plasma diagnostics.1-6 In some applications, there are clear advantages to the use of higher frequencies.7 When designing next generation acceleration drivers, higher drive frequencies generally allow for higher operating field gradients.
-This significantly reduces the volume and construction cost of the accelerator.8, Millimeter wave band enables radar designers to achieve higher energy density and improved angular resolution in space with practical transmitter power and antenna aperture, whilst employing wide instantaneous bandwidth, and gain increased Doppler frequency shifts for a specified radial velocity spread.^{10,} 11 High-power density and localization which make millimeterwave systems attractive will also enable smaller fusion research devices to play an important role in the development of new energy resources.^{12, 13} Progress in these fields rests critically on the development of high-power electronics in the millimeter wave band.
+Advances in microwave and millimeter wave technology are driving the continued development of advanced diagnostic technologies, including radio astronomy, biomedical research instruments, high resolution radar, and plasma diagnostics.1-6 In some applications, there are clear advantages to the use of higher frequencies.7 When designing next-generation acceleration drivers, higher drive frequencies generally allow for higher operating field gradients.
+This significantly reduces the volume and construction cost of the accelerator.^{8,9} Millimeter wave band enables radar designers to achieve higher energy density and improved angular resolution in space with practical transmitter power and antenna aperture, while employing wide instantaneous bandwidth, and gain increased Doppler frequency shifts for a specified radial velocity spread.^{10,11} High-power density and localization, which make millimeter-wave systems attractive, will also enable smaller fusion research devices to play an important role in the development of new energy resources.^{12,13} Progress in these fields rests critically on the development of high-power electronics in the millimeter wave band.

-The quest for higher peak power has spurred interest in the production of microwave power using relativistic electron beams.5, 14 However, the practical applicability of short-pulse high-power relativistic devices is often limited by their short lifetime and stability as a result of the restricted number of pulses that can be generated using explosive emission cathodes and the formation of unnecessary but damaging plasma on the high-frequency metallic structures and output windows.14 Furthermore, device power density performance has a strong emphasis on average power production at higher frequencies.
-Extended interaction klystrons (EIKs) are one of the most competitive high-power devices in the family of vacuum electronic devices.^{15-17} Due to their general construction from multiple multi-gap cavities, EIKs have high circuit impedance and considerable output power and interaction efficiency.18 Therefore, at high frequencies, EIKs not only have higher gainbandwidth product than the traditional klystrons, but also have a shorter total circuit length than traveling wave tubes.19 Moreover, the compactness of EIKs further reduces device weight and volume due to lower magnetic field requirements than gyrotrons.
-While the EIK holds great promise as a highpower source, there are still many challenges to be solved, which mainly share many of the same plasma physics challenges faced by high-power microwave generators.20 With the expansion of devices into the millimeter wave regime and higher frequency bands, high-frequency structures will become This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset.
+The quest for higher peak power has spurred interest in the production of microwave power using relativistic electron beams.^{5,14} However, the practical applicability of short-pulse high-power relativistic devices is often limited by their short lifetime and stability as a result of the restricted number of pulses that can be generated using explosive emission cathodes and the formation of unnecessary but damaging plasma on the high-frequency metallic structures and output windows.14 Furthermore, device power density performance has a strong emphasis on average power production at higher frequencies.
+Extended interaction klystrons (EIKs) are one of the most competitive high-power devices in the family of vacuum electronic devices.^{15-17} Due to their general construction from multiple multigap cavities, EIKs have high circuit impedance and considerable output power and interaction efficiency.18 Therefore, at high frequencies, EIKs not only have higher gain-bandwidth product than the traditional klystrons but also have a shorter total circuit length than traveling wave tubes.19 Moreover, the compactness of EIKs further reduces device weight and volume due to lower magnetic field requirements than gyrotrons.
+While the EIK holds great promise as a high-power source, there are still many challenges to be solved, which mainly share many of the same plasma physics challenges faced by high-power microwave generators.20 With the expansion of devices into the millimeter wave regime and higher frequency bands, high-frequency structures will become extremely small due to the co-transition effect of device structure size and operating wavelength.
+The compact size has a number of production challenges and, in principle, requires the electron beam to have tiny transverse dimensions and potentially very high current densities, likely in excess of 300 A/cm2, to maintain sufficiently high gain and power.21 Therefore, current challenges about the micro-fabrication of interaction circuits are perhaps surpassed by the difficulties in producing small diameter, high current, precisely aligned electron beams.
+Not only that, the strong electric fields concentrated in the small cavity will inevitably increase the risk of breakdown and arcing, which affects stable operation of the device.